Higgs couplings and new signals from Flavon-Higgs mixing effects within multi-scalar models: Higgs couplings within a 3+1 Higgs model

-Then, the Higgs and Flavon fields are written in terms of mass eigenstates, through the rotation $O^T$ of dimensions $(4\times 4)$:
+The Higgs and flavon fields are written in terms of the mass eigenstates through the rotation $O^T$ of dimensions $(4\times 4)$:

 The details of the diagonalization depend on the Higgs potential, however as one can see from the discussion of refs. \cite{Ivanov:2012fp,Keus:2013hya}, there are plenty of parameters to have a reasonable particle spectrum, including the decoupling limit, such as the one we shall discuss here.
-Furthermore, as the vev's must satisfy: $v^2_1+ v^2_2+v^2_3 = v^2$, with $v=246$ GeV, we find convenient to use spherical coordinates to express each vev ($v_i$) in terms of the total vev $v$ and the angles $\theta$ and $\phi$, namely: $v_1 = v \cos\theta$, $v_2 = v \sin \theta \cos \phi$ and $v_3 = v \sin \theta \sin \phi$.
+Furthermore, as the vev's must satisfy: $v^2_1+ v^2_2+v^2_3 = v^2$, with $v=246$ GeV, we find convenient to use spherical coordinates to express each vev ($v_i$) in terms of the total vev $v$ and the angles $\beta_1$ and $\beta_2$, as shown in Fig. \ref{vevs-spherical}, i.e., $v_1 = v \cos\beta_1$, $v_2 = v \sin \beta_1 \cos \beta_2$ and $v_3 = v \sin \beta_1 \sin \beta_2$.